Set-Direct Factorizations of Groups: Introduction

 Thus, the set-direct factorizations of a general group $G$ can be obtained, in principle, from the knowledge of the central subgroups of $G$, the central product decompositions of $G$ in which they are involved (each central $Z\leq G$ is involved in at least one such decomposition - $G=G\circ _{Z}Z$), the stabilizers of their multiplication action on the set of conjugacy classes of $G$ contained in the factors of the central products, and the associated factorization systems.

-Now we consider some special cases of this general observation.
+Now we consider two special cases of this general observation.
 The first case is when one of the factors is a group (and then the second factor is a normal transversal for this group).
-If $G$ is finite, denote by $k\left( G\right) $ the number of conjugacy classes of $G$.
+We shall say, given a group $G$, that $ z\in Z\left( G\right) $ is \emph{semi-regular} if $zC\neq C$ for every conjugacy class $C$ of $G$.
+In the following $k\left( G\right) $ denotes the number of conjugacy classes of $G$.